Dune (novel): Films by Denis Villeneuve

+Dune (2021)

 In November 2016, Legendary Entertainment acquired the film and TV rights for Dune.
 Variety reported in December 2016 that Denis Villeneuve was in negotiations to direct the project, which was confirmed in February 2017.
 In April 2017, Legendary announced that Eric Roth would write the screenplay.
 Villeneuve explained in March 2018 that his adaptation will be split into two films, with the first installment scheduled to begin production in 2019.
 Casting includes Timothée Chalamet as Paul Atreides, Dave Bautista as Rabban, Stellan Skarsgård as Baron Harkonnen, Rebecca Ferguson as Lady Jessica, Charlotte Rampling as Reverend Mother Mohiam, Oscar Isaac as Duke Leto Atreides, Zendaya as Chani, Javier Bardem as Stilgar, Josh Brolin as Gurney Halleck, Jason Momoa as Duncan Idaho, David Dastmalchian as Piter De Vries, Chang Chen as Dr. Yueh, and Stephen Henderson as Thufir Hawat.
 Warner Bros.
 Pictures distributed the film, which had its initial premiere on September 3, 2021, at the Venice Film Festival, and wide release in both theaters and streaming on HBO Max on October 21, 2021, as part of Warner Bros.' approach to handling the impact of the COVID-19 pandemic on the film industry.
 The film received "generally favorable reviews" on Metacritic.
 It has gone on to win multiple awards and was named by the National Board of Review as one of the 10 best films of 2021, as well as the American Film Institute in their annual top 10 list.
 The film went on to be nominated for ten Academy Awards, winning six, the most wins of the night for any film in contention.

+Dune: Part Two (2024)

 A sequel, Dune: Part Two, was scheduled for release on November 3, 2023, but was released on March 1, 2024, due to the 2023 SAG-AFTRA strike.
 It had its world premiere at the Odeon Luxe Leicester Square, London, on February 15, 2024, and opened in the United States on March 1.
-It received critical acclaim especially for its visual effects and has grossed over $711 million worldwide, making it the fourth-highest-grossing film of 2024.
+It received critical acclaim especially for its visual effects and has grossed over $715 million worldwide, making it the seventh-highest-grossing film of 2024.

+Dune: Part Three (2026)

+Dune: Part Three, scheduled for release on December 18, 2026 (United States), is Villeneuve's third and final Dune film, based on the 1969 novel Dune Messiah by Frank Herbert.

 Audiobooks

-In 1993, Recorded Books Inc. released a 20-disc audiobook narrated by George Guidall.
-In 2007, Audio Renaissance released an audio book narrated by Simon Vance with some parts performed by Scott Brick, Orlagh Cassidy, Euan Morton, and other performers.
+In 1993, Recorded Books released a 20-disc audiobook narrated by George Guidall.
+In 2007, Macmillan Audio released a full-cast production featuring Scott Brick, Simon Vance, Orlagh Cassidy, Katherine Kellgren, Euan Morton (as Paul Atreides), and others, with sound effects and musical scoring.
+The production won the Audie Award for Science Fiction in 2008 and received the AudioFile Earphones Award; it was also a finalist in the Audie Award categories for Multi-Voiced Performance and Achievement in Production.
+As of March 2026, nearly nineteen years after its release, the audiobook ranked #3 on the Audible Best Sellers chart for Space Opera Science Fiction.